DMAE (Dimethylaminoethanol / Deanol)

 1

-NOT a direct ACh precursor (mechanism revision)
+Not a direct ACh precursor (mechanism revision)

-Despite historical belief, DMAE does NOT significantly increase brain choline or acetylcholine in humans.
+Despite historical belief, DMAE does not significantly increase brain choline or acetylcholine in humans.
 Modern research has revised earlier mechanism understanding.
 Effects on cognition, if any, must operate through different mechanisms — possibly membrane phospholipid effects or indirect cholinergic modulation.

 2